CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 • Visitors stay on pages with human content 2.3 times longer

-This suggests Google favors content that shows real human expertise and original ideas.
-Looking at the top results:
+So yeah, this really suggests that Google favors content that shows real human expertise and actual original ideas.
+When you look closely at the top results, you can see it pretty clearly:

 "Top 10 search results breakdown: